Sherpany: How can a board portal help you become more efficient in planning your annual agenda?

 Tobias Häckermann: Board portals can free up to 50% of the time a Company Secretary spends setting up the agenda with the help of industry specific agenda templates, adapted to the regular quarterly meetings.
 The increase in efficiency can be brought up to 80% by duplicating the quarterly meetings which are, within a corporation, very similar compared to the quarterly meetings from the previous year.

-Sherpany: What does this transition mean for Board Members?
+Sherpany: What does this transition to a board portal mean for Board Members?

 Tobias Häckermann: For Board Members, a digitally managed meeting agenda is threefold beneficial: